kaaas/Metascope/README.md

 ## Features

 * Overview of data: Get a complete overview of all your tables and partitions and their metadata
-* Search your data: All metadata is indexed and is ready for query
+* Discover your data: All metadata is indexed and is ready for query
-* Apply filters: Metascope will let you apply filter and facets to your query to find the datasets you need in seconds
+* Search and filters: Metascope will let you apply filter and facets to your query to find the datasets you need in seconds
 * Data Lineage: Get dependency and lineage information on table and partition level
-*
+* Collaboration: No need to document your datasets in external portals like Confluence.
+Create inline documentation for your data and create comments on table and field level
+* Business Metadata: Enrich your data with your own, individual taxonomy.
+Create tags and assign them to the various datasets to categorize all your data

 ## Getting started